 1 tsp liquid dishwasher soap (Dawn Dishwashing Detergent is often recommended, but any dish soap will work)

 Put cotton balls in your pet’s ears to protect the inner-ear tissue from the cleaning mixture, which could easily drip in.
 Apply a drop of mineral oil to his eyes to prevent irritation.
-Wash the pet outside so the skunk spray does not contaminate your house.
-Using Rubber or latex gloves mix above ingredients well in an open container (bucket or bowl).
-When ready, mix in 1 qt 3% hydrogen peroxide; it will be fizzy, a clue that you shouldn’t try to mix it or store it in a bottle or other closed container.
-Start with your pet’s head, taking care not to get the solution into his eyes, ears or mouth; you can use a sponge to carefully wipe it onto his face.
+Wash the pet outside, so the skunk spray does not contaminate your house.
+Using Rubber or latex gloves, mix the above ingredients well in an open container (bucket or bowl).
+When ready, combine in 1 qt 3% hydrogen peroxide; it will be fizzy, a clue that you shouldn’t try to mix it or store it in a bottle or other closed container.
+Start with your pet’s head, taking care not to get the solution into his eyes, ears, or mouth; you can use a sponge to wipe it onto his face carefully.
 Knead the solution well into his coat while it is still bubbling.
 Make sure the solution soaks through the hair onto the skin.
 Let the solution stand for 10 minutes before rinsing.
 Rinse the animal thoroughly with clean water after 5 minutes of scrubbing.
 Be sure to protect the eyes when rinsing the head.
 Repeat if the smell persists.
 Chances are you will not get all of the smell off of the face and will have to live with that as it wears off.
 This solution has no shelf life.
 (This recipe will wash a small dog the size of a Jack Russell terrier.
 Make multiple batches for bigger pets.)
-The hydrogen peroxide mixture must be used immediately after mixing and will not work if it is stored for any length of time.
+The hydrogen peroxide mixture must be used immediately after mixing and will not work if stored for any time.
 DO NOT STORE IN A CLOSED CONTAINER – it releases oxygen gas so it could break the container.
 This mixture may bleach the pet’s hair.

 After bathing, check your dog’s eyes

 If they are red and watering, your dog may have taken a direct hit in the face.
-Skunk spray won’t blind the dog, but it’s very painful.
+Skunk spray won’t blind the dog, but it’s excruciating.
 Contact a vet.

 Wash colorfast inanimate objects ( buildings, decks, etc.)